HarrisonDlgf/espn-draft-tracker/README.md

 - **Half-PPR**: Boosts WRs, adjusts TE values
 - **Position weights** scale with actual VOR values

+#### Important Term:
+**VOR** is value over replacement.
+This value essentially indicates that if this player was replaced by the average production of a player with the same position.
 ### **Z-Score Style Urgency**
-- The new methodology is to not compare value over replacement absolutely because running backs on average, possess a higher mean VOR.
+- The new methodology is to not compare VOR (value over replacement) between different positions because running backs on average, possess a higher mean VOR.
 So, now we analyze intra-positionally which players might be drafted (based on composite ADP) in between your next pick.
 This produces an urgency value, what position will you benefit from the most given your roster composition and the available players.
 This factors in the standard deviations from the FFAnalysis data set.